Wu-Si/Wu-Si.github.io/_pages/service.md

 ## Teaching Assistant
 1. Fundamental of Green Buildings (HKUST, 2023)
 2. Energy System Modelling for Buildings and Cities (HKUST, 2023)

+## Organizing Committee
+1. The International Conference of Building and Simulation (BAS 2026)